lisamurphy788/mytaxfreeshopping/README.md

  ### **Contact**
- The contact page includes a image of the cliffs of moher it is used a lot in marketing ireland as a destination.
+ The contact page includes an image of the Cliffs of Moher it is used a lot in marketing Ireland as a destination.
- The main item in this page is the contact form.
-This allows the user to send through a message to my tax free directly when they have any issues or questions.
+ The main item on this page is the contact form.
+This allows the user to send a message to my tax free directly when they have any issues or questions.
- The page also includes the actual address, phone and email for the company so the customer can contact them directly if they wish.
+ The page also includes the actual address, phone, and email for the company so the customer can contact them directly if they wish.

 <details>
  <summary>Contact us page</summary>